PAYE: special type of income: gains from share options: exercise of an option in an unapproved share option scheme prior to flotation: example

 Is the employer required to operate PAYE?

 Under Section 477 ITEPA 2003, the amount chargeable to tax as employment income is £4,000 (representing the value of the shares acquired when the option is exercised less the amount paid to exercise the option).
-There was no income tax charge at time of grant because the option could not be exercised more than 10 years later (see Share Schemes Manual, SSM3.3).
+There was no Income Tax charge at time of grant because the option could not be exercised more than 10 years later.